Yandex Cloud

 "s3", endpoint_url=ENDPOINT)

-6. Enter the bucket name and retrieve a list of objects contained in it:
+6. Enter the name of the bucket and retrieve a list of objects it contains:

 for key in s3.list_objects(Bucket='<bucket_name>')['Contents']: